cahoover/rt-exeges-hugo/content/features/index.md

 title: "How it works"
 aliases: ["/use-cases/"]
 ---
-**Exeges turns your sources into a corpus, then records what your organization learns directly on it.** Documents, datasets, filings, and transcripts are ingested as versioned sources — structure intact, not flattened into chunks — and given stable coordinates, the way latitude and longitude anchor a point to a map.
+**Exeges keeps every source you rely on in one versioned place, and records every conclusion your team (human or agent) reaches anchored to the passage that proves it.** Documents, datasets, filings, and transcripts are ingested as versioned sources with structure intact.
+Every source is given stable coordinates, the way latitude and longitude anchor a point to a map.

 Findings are made the way you already work.
 Ask a question in plain language and get an answer synthesized across the whole corpus.
 Turn an agent loose on a section and let it investigate.
 Run a deterministic pass and flag every occurrence at once.